WMQZ

-WMQZ (104.1 FM) is a radio station broadcasting an active rock format.
+WMQZ (104.1 FM) is a radio station broadcasting a classic hip hop format.
 Licensed to Colchester, Illinois, United States, the station serves Macomb, and vicinity.
 The station is currently owned by Fletcher Ford, through licensee Virden Broadcasting Corp.

+History

 On October 31, 2019, WMQZ dropped its oldies format as Rewind 104.1 and flipped to active rock as Woof Rock 104.

+On May 6, 2024, WMQZ changed their format from active rock to classic hip hop, branded as Icon 104.1.